hgan0/tree-SOM/README.md

 ```

-Set parameters for the self-organising map training and train.
+Set parameters for the self-organising map training and train a SOM.

 ```python
 n_neurons = 15